ocraton/smart-ev-charging/README.md

 docker compose up -d --scale tariff-provider=2 --scale charging-orchestrator=2
 ```

-The new instances register themselves with Eureka under the same logical service-id, and callers pick them up on their next registry fetch (up to about 30 seconds).
+The new instances register with Eureka under the same logical service-id, and callers pick them up on their next registry fetch (up to about 30 seconds).
 To observe the client-side load balancing in action:

 ```bash
 docker compose logs -f tariff-provider
 ```

 Each replica logs which instance served the request, so repeated calls to FLOW-01 visibly alternate between them.
-Note that a single FLOW-01 request produces **two** reads of the tariff service — one from the orchestrator and one from the energy prosumer — which is precisely why this provider is the first candidate for scaling.

-To verify automatic reconvergence, stop a single replica with `docker stop <container-name>` — for example `docker stop final-test-tariff-provider-2`, since `docker compose stop tariff-provider` would stop *every* replica of that service — and keep issuing requests: after a brief window of transient failures, all traffic converges onto the surviving instance with no manual reconfiguration.
+To verify automatic reconvergence, stop a single replica with `docker stop <container-name>` — for example `docker stop final-test-tariff-provider-2`, since `docker compose stop tariff-provider` would stop *every* replica of that service — and keep issuing requests until traffic converges back onto the surviving instance.
+For the measured timings and the rationale behind these scenarios, see `project-report-en.docx`.

-## Implemented Patterns

-- **Hybrid REST/SOAP topology:** seamless integration of a SOAP contract-based service (`station-provider`, WSDL + Apache CXF) within a predominantly REST ecosystem, showing how a Gateway and an orchestrator abstract protocol differences away from end clients.
-- **Dynamic Service Discovery:** elimination of hardcoded addresses thanks to Netflix Eureka, with runtime resolution via client-side load balancing (`lb://`) in both the Gateway and the prosumers.
-- **Parallel service orchestration with a synchronization barrier:** `CompletableFuture` on a dedicated executor invokes four downstream services simultaneously, reducing perceived latency from the sum of the calls to the slowest one.
-- **Inter-prosumer coordination:** the two prosumers work in parallel on complementary halves of the problem and synchronize before the client is answered.
-- **Non-blocking asynchronous polling:** the *fire-and-poll* pattern in `energy-prosumer`, where the client gets an immediate 202 with a reference ticket.
-The artificial delay uses `CompletableFuture.delayedExecutor` rather than `Thread.sleep()`, so no pool thread is held while waiting.
-- **Unified Gateway with an explicit route whitelist and centralized CORS.**
-- **Graceful degradation:** explicit HTTP timeouts, downstream failures translated into a clean HTTP 503 by a `@RestControllerAdvice`, and asynchronous tickets moved to a terminal `FAILED` state instead of hanging forever.